Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/05_golden_bahamut.en.md

 # Golden Bahamut

 This phase is often nicknamed the "victory lap" because it's the simplest phase in the entire fight.

+If Bahamut was not previously brought down to below 60% HP, Golden Bahamut will start the phase with a 5x damage-up buff *("Bahamut grows mightier still!")* that making this phase impossible to clear with a standard party composition.

 The final phase of UCoB consists of three mechanics on a loop: